-Lexie is the Operations Manager for OBAT Training and Technical Assistance (TTA) at Boston Medical Center.
-Lexie develops systems and tools for delivering technical assistance and assists community organizations to identify their TTA needs.
-She advises community health centers on clinic administration and protocols related to providing substance use disorder treatment in a primary care setting.
-Lexie has 10 years' experience as the Program Manager of BMC's OBAT Clinic, and she also managed data collection for the STATE OBAT B Grant, working with Community Health Centers throughout Massachusetts to report on their programmatic and patient data once they had implemented the Massachusetts Model of nurse care management.
-Lexie received her BA from Brown University and her MPH and MSW from Columbia University in New York City.
+Lexie is the Program Director for the OBAT TTA program at Boston Medical Center.
+She develops systems and tools to deliver technical assistance and assists community organizations in identifying their TTA needs.
+She also advises community health centers on clinic administration and protocols related to providing substance use disorder treatment in a primary care setting.
+Lexie has 13 years of experience as the Operations Manager of BMC's OBAT Clinic, and she also managed data collection for the STATE OBAT B Grant, working with community health centers throughout Massachusetts to report programmatic and patient data after implementing the Massachusetts Model of nurse care management.
+Lexie received her BA from Brown University and her MPH and MSW from Columbia University.

-Danna is the Coordinator and Co-Facilitator of the Opioid Addiction Treatment ECHO at Boston Medical Center (BMC).
-Danna interfaces with community health centers, health care professionals, specialists, and OBAT staff to ensure the operations of the bi-monthly teleECHO clinics with BMC experts.
-Danna has been managing educational and nonprofit programming for over 20 years.
-Prior to joining BMC, Danna worked with youth and families in under-resourced communities in Chicago.
-She also worked as a clinician in community health centers in the city.
-In 2008, Danna moved to Cairo, Egypt to provide clinical and psychosocial support to refugees fleeing such places as Sudan, Iraq, Ethiopia, and Eritrea.
+Danna is the coordinator and co-facilitator of Boston Medical Center’s OBAT Extension for Community Healthcare Outcomes (ECHO) programs.
+She interfaces with community health centers, health care professionals, specialists, and OBAT staff to ensure the operations of the tele-mentoring clinics with BMC experts.
+Danna has been managing nonprofit programming for over 20 years.
+She previously worked with youth and families in under-resourced communities in Chicago and also served as a clinician in a community health center, working with youth, couples, and families.
+Danna has also provided clinical and psychosocial support to refugees from Sudan, Iraq, Ethiopia, and Eritrea in Cairo, Egypt.
 Danna holds a Master's Degree in Social Work from Loyola University Chicago, and a Graduate Diploma in Forced Migration and Refugee Studies from The American University in Cairo.
-She has recently been certified in Social Justice Mediation.

 Stacey is the Administrative Assistant to Project Director Colleen LaBelle and to the OBAT Clinical Team at Boston Medical Center.
-Stacey coordinates trainings and other events, managing registrations, room setup, and preparation of training materials and supplies, and has over 2 years' experience supporting the BMC OBAT clinic operations.
+Stacey coordinates trainings and other events, managing registrations, room setup, and preparation of training materials and supplies, and has over 5 years' experience supporting the BMC OBAT operations.
 Stacey also maintains the Treatment and Referrals Hotline for the State of Massachusetts.
 As the primary Hotline representative, Stacey speaks to callers seeking treatment for opioid use disorders about what kind of treatment they are looking for and provides information about the treatment options accessible to them in their local area.
 Prior to joining BMC OBAT, Stacey worked at multiple community-based health centers in the greater Boston area.